kailash-manasarovar/statement/docs/timeline/2025/january.md

 ### A child sexual abuse survivor gets retraumatized

-- I tell Paul later that it is extraordinarily common for people who have been groomed and abused as children to become retraumatized as adults; specifically when their same-sex kids get to the same age they were when they were groomed by a predator.
+- I tell Paul later that it is extraordinarily common for people who have been groomed and abused as children to become retraumatized as adults and have breakdowns; specifically when their same-sex kids get to the same age they were when they were groomed by a predator.
 - I believe this is what happened to Paul.
 - Paul denied the abuse and repeatedly stood up for this random man who had broken up the relationship these boys had with their parents.
 - I told him there wasn't a planet in the universe where what Dennis had done was OK.